bepuca/azureml-scaffolding-extensions/README.md

 - **deploy-torchserve** - Add a TorchServe deployment to an existing online managed endpoint in Azure Machine Learning.
     - **Dependencies**: deploy-base
+- **gpu-image** - A blueprint Dockerfile for building Docker images that need access to NVIDIA GPUs.